ThomasBittner1/KangarooDocumentation/docs/body/poseEditor1.md

 Pose Editor is one of the biggest additions in Kangaroo 5.

+!!! note "Kangaroo Rigs"
+    For the most part of those 2 pages we'll assume that you are using the *Pose Editor* on a rig that is built with *Kangaroo Builder*.
+    But from version 5.16 you can also use the *Pose Editor* on rigs that are not built with Kangaroo - check [Pose Editor Standalone](poseEditorStandalone.md) for more details

 To open it, click the function *poseEditorApply()* and then the button **Open Editor**:
 ![Alt text](../images/poseEditor_openIt.jpg)